altmp/altv-docs/articles/configs/client.md

 # The client configuration

-After you downloaded and installed the alt:V Multiplayer client, you can find the `altv.cfg` file in the installation folder.
+After you downloaded and installed the alt:V Multiplayer client, you can find the `altv.toml` file in the installation folder.
 This file contains the settings of the client.
 Per default this file only contains the branch and the path to your GTA:V installation.
-After the first launch of alt:V there are more settings available in the `altv.cfg`.
+After the first launch of alt:V there are more settings available in the `altv.toml`.
 However, there are more settings that you can apply.
 Most of these settings can also be applied in the main menu under `Settings` but some of them need to be set up directly in this file.

 ## List of possible client configurations